hessam-kk/OCR-Wrapper/README.md

 - Model is cached locally after first download (~1.3GB); the tool checks the cache and asks before downloading
 - 150 DPI is default for PDF rendering; raise for better accuracy, lower for speed
-- On MX150, expect minutes/page; on a proper GPU, ~10-30s/page
+- Expect minutes/page on low-end GPUs; ~10-30s/page on a proper GPU
 - `torch.cuda.empty_cache()` runs every 10 pages for low-VRAM GPUs
 - Stop button (GUI) / Ctrl-C (CLI) stops after the current page